North Sea Jazz Festival, Rotterdam

 Hotels: Hotels in Rotterdam

 Rotterdam, in The Netherlands, is home to the North Sea Jazz Festival.
-Held at the Rotterdam Ahoy.

 The festival focuses on jazz’s past, present and future.